 Conclusion

 Mapping is never neutral.
-Each pixelated patch reflects a choice or a threat.
+Each pixelated patch shows a choice or a threat.
 Digital mapping intersects with geopolitics, environmental justice, and privacy in ways most people never consider when they pull up directions to the grocery store.